 But why do employees leave and how can you keep your people on or even attract the best talent?
 Through this guide, we’ll provide you with critical information on drivers of employee retention to help you reduce your employee turnover.

-Employee retention is a difficult challenge facing today’s organizations, and to solve your employee attrition we need to start by looking at why employees choose to leave in the first place.
+Employee retention is a difficult challenge facing today’s human resource leaders, and to solve employee attrition we need to start by looking at why employees choose to leave in the first place.

 Now that we have an idea of why an employee might choose to leave.
 Let’s look at the drivers that make up an employee retention strategy: